Aagaaz-Kapoor/KRA_Backend/README.md

+Couldnt add a .pkl file but have mentioned it in the code of Meetings11.ipynb.
 # Meetings KRA Predictive Model API

 This backend contains a predictive model for categorizing meeting descriptions and a Flask API to serve predictions to a frontend.